techgrounds/cloud-example/README.md

 As you can see the folders for the first few weeks are already made for you.
 Some of them will have an `.exist`-file.
 You can delete this file when you start filling them with your content.

 ## Definition of Done
 Pushing the documentation to the repository is not the end of the assignment.
 We use 'the Four eyes' principle: this means that there should be two extra sets of eyes that validate and sign off your work before we consider it done.
-You will find the instructions for this in !!TODO!!
+You will find the instructions for this in the presentation shared with you by the Learning Coach.

 ## MarkDown Tips
 **A complete cheatsheet can be found [here](https://devhints.io/markdown)**.